Kenneth J. Takeuchi, Distinguished Teaching Professor

 - FNSM Dean’s Award for Excellence in Teaching, 1997.
 UB Faculty of Natural Sciences & Mathematics.

-- Golden Key National Honor Society, honorary membership, 1997.
-UB chapter.
+- Golden Key National Honor Society, honorary member.